-- target_light_intensity is the reflected light intensity when the color sensor is on the edge of the line.
-If this is None we assume that the color sensor is on the edge of the line and will take a reading to set this variable. - follow_left_edge determines if we follow the left or right edge of the line - white is the reflected_light_intensity that is used to determine if we have lost the line - off_line_count_max is how many consecutive times through the loop the reflected_light_intensity must be greater than white before we declare the line lost and raise an exception - sleep_time is how many seconds we sleep on each pass through the loop.
+- sleep_time is how many seconds we sleep on each pass through the loop.
 This is to give the robot a chance to react to the new motor settings.
-This should be something small such as 0.01 (10ms). - follow_for is called to determine if we should keep following the line or stop.
+This should be something small such as 0.01 (10ms). - follow_for is called to determine if we should keep following the desired angle or stop.
 This function will be passed self (the current MoveTank object).
-Current supported options are: follow_for_forever-follow_for_ms kwargs will be passed to the follow_for function
+Current supported options are: -follow_for_forever-follow_for_ms kwargs will be passed to the follow_for function

 '''

 from ev3dev2.motor import OUTPUT_A, OUTPUT_B, MoveTank, SpeedPercent, follow

-⇔for ms
+-for_ms

-from ev3dev2.sensor.lego import ColorSensor
+from ev3dev2.sensor.lego import GyroSensor

+Instantiate the MoveTank object

 tank = MoveTank(OUTPUT_A, OUTPUT_B)

+Initialize the tank's gyro sensor

-tank.cs = ColorSensor()
+tank.gyro = GyroSensor()

+Calibrate the gyro to eliminate drift, and to initialize the current angle.

+tank.gyro.calibrate()

 try:

-Follow the line for 4500ms
+Follow the target_angle for 4500ms

-tank.follow_line(
+tank.follow_gyro_angle(

 kp=11.3, ki=0.05, kd=3.2,

-speed=SpeedPercent(30),
+speed=SpeedPercent (30),

+target_angle=0,

 follow_for=follow_for_ms,

-ms = 4500
+ms=4500

 )

-except Exception:
+except FollowGyroAngleErrorTooFast:

 tank.stop()

 raise

 '''